ivaylosharkov/eos-demo/folderA/README.md

-This is our README.md posted bu userA in featureBranchA
+This is our README.md posted bu userA in feature BranchA

+Some minor changes to check merging strategies